Who Is Will Ferrell?

 Ferrell returned to familiar territory with Anchorman 2: The Legend Continues (2013) and Zoolander 2 (2016).
 He also contributed prominently to The Lego Movie (2014) and delivered his signature over-the-top comedy with original characters in The Campaign (2012), Daddy's Home (2015) and The House (2017).
 The success of Daddy's Home led to a holiday-themed sequel in 2017, with veteran actors Mel Gibson and John Lithgow joining Ferrell alongside the first installment's co-star, Mark Wahlberg.

-The following year Ferrell paired with his Talladega Nights and Step Brothers cohort John C. Reilly for Holmes & Watson, an effort that failed to impress critics or audiences.
-The comic actor then revisited voiceover work for The Lego Movie 2: The Second Part (2019).
+In 2018, Ferrell rejoined his Talladega Nights and Step Brothers cohort John C. Reilly for Holmes & Watson, an effort that failed to impress critics or audiences.
+The actor then returned to voiceover work for The Lego Movie 2: The Second Part (2019), before pairing with Julia Louis-Dreyfus for the dark comedy Downhill (2020).

 'Funny or Die' and Other Endeavors